developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

 **Bundle &lt;mainbundle&gt;**: (see parameters, below)

 ####MAIN BUNDLE
-The main SetConfig bundle will include the following properties:
+The main SetConfig bundle includes the following properties:

 * **PROFILE_NAME** [String]: The name of the Profile on which to perform action(s)
 * **CONFIG_MODE** [String]: (Default=OVERWRITE)